-The Select pane uses two step workflow.
+The Select pane uses two step workflow:

 Step 1: Pick a layer and a source field.
 The pane then shows a list of templates that can be used with the data type of that source field.
-Pick a template to launch it.

-Step 2: The template opens with options for operations and parameters that work with the data type of the source field.
+Step 2: Pick a template.
+The template opens with options for operations and parameters that work with the data type of the source field.
 Without returning to Step 1, we can change parameters, choose a different layer in the map with fields of the same data type, or choose a different template that works on fields of the same data type.